Accessibility statement for CHFT Future website

 • Always include the homepage

-• We used Lighthouse (links to an external site) to audit each page in the sample for accessibility issues.
+• We used Lighthouse to audit each page in the sample for accessibility issues.

-• We used Wave (links to an external site) to test for accessibility issues on pages that do not need users to sign in.
+• We used Wave to test for accessibility issues on pages that do not need users to sign in.

-• We used Axe DevTools (links to an external site) to test for accessibility issues on pages that do not need users to sign in.
+• We used Axe DevTools to test for accessibility issues on pages that do not need users to sign in.